heywoodlh/heywoodlh.io/_posts/2021-08-04-Private-Relay-Knockoff.md

 tags: all, linux, privacy, tor, proxy, socks, apple, ios, mac, linux, docker
 ---

+_Edit: I added a section to show how to use the `torrc` file in the container and how to specify which country code your entry/exit nodes would be based in (for speed)._

 Apple's [Private Relay](https://www.apple.com/newsroom/2021/06/apple-advances-its-privacy-leadership-with-ios-15-ipados-15-macos-monterey-and-watchos-8/) is a pretty awesome concept.
 As I understand it, it's pretty much a faster version of the Tor network (as it only jumps through two nodes) that is managed by Apple and easily toggle-able in the Settings app.
 I don't know if they are actually using the Tor protocol but I can assume they are as their description of Private Relay matches up pretty closely to my understanding of Tor.

 The upsides of using the Private Relay: